leapdeck/TurbotideTrivia/README.md

 ## 📝 License

-SpeedboatTrivia is under the MIT license.
+TurbotideTrivia is under the MIT license.
 See the accompanying [LICENSE](LICENSE) for more details.

 ## 🤝 Contributing